Milias/ParallelNbody/README.md

 interactions.

-Since the straightforward approach of direct sums over all the bodies in the system has a compu- tational cost that grows as O(N^2), we are going to implement Barners-Hut algorithm, which grows as O(N*log(N)).
+Since the straightforward approach of direct sums over all the bodies in the system has a compu- tational cost that grows as O(N^2), we are going to implement Barnes-Hut algorithm, which grows as O(N*log(N)).
 This is specially important, since we want to simulate trajectories for a number of bodies > 1000.